EzechielKiregha/alx-backend-python/README.md

-## Alx Backend Python
+# 0x00-python_variable_annotations

-This repository is dedicated to learn Python major concepts and best practices
+this about backend in python / best practices